The Story Behind the National Anthem

 One year after the flag was made the invasion of Baltimore took place.
 Many, many British warships made their way through Chesapeake Bay headed for Baltimore and for Fort McHenry.
 It was mid-September in the year 1814.

 At the same time there was a 35 year old lawyer by the name of Francis Scott Key.
 He was concerned about his friend, a medical doctor, who had been captured by the British.
-Francis Scott Key, the lawyer, and another man who acted as the negotiator were able to get permission to board a British warship.
+Francis Scott Key (the lawyer) and John Skinner (the negotiator) were able to get permission to board a British warship.
 They were able to successfully negotiate the release of their friend.
 The British promised to free the prisoner, but the Americans were not allowed to go back to shore until after the battle.
-Instead they were put in a small ship that was under British control, and from that location, out on the water, they were able to witness the bombardment of the Fort.
+Instead they were put in a small American ship that was under British control, and from that location, out on the water, they were able to witness the bombardment of the Fort.

-On September 13, 1814, a whole fleet of British warships began firing bombs and rockets on Fort McHenry, this fort which protected Baltimoreís harbor.
-The bombardment continued all day and all night while the nation awaited news of Baltimoreís fate.
+On September 13, 1814, a whole fleet of British warships began firing bombs and rockets on Fort McHenry, this fort which protected Baltimore’s harbor.
+The bombardment continued all day and all night while the nation awaited news of Baltimore’s fate.
 The bombs were bursting in air everywhere.
 It was a perilous fight.

 The British guns had a range of 2 miles but the American guns had a range of only a mile and a half.
 Thus the Americans in the fort were like sitting ducks.
 They had to endure the oncoming bombs but their bombs and cannon balls could not reach the enemy ships.
 As believers in Christ we are reminded that the Lord is our fort, our refuge, our place of safety, and no matter what kind of bombs or fiery darts the enemy hurls are us, God can keep us safe (Psalm 46).